Mastercard/xmlsignverify-core-java/docs/MessageSigningFlow.md

 * Build the X509Data sub node by populating the Subject Key Identifier (SKI) value from the signer certificate in the X509SKI sub-element
 * Assign a UNIQUE_IDENTIFY_VALUE to the attribute “Id” of the KeyInfo element

-For more details, refer to library source code available on Apache Santuario libarary on Apache website.

 Example Output XML node